ZoneAlarm Antivirus Review 2025: Is Your Digital Life Fortified?

 Real-time protection

-When it comes to real-time protection, ZoneAlarm has you covered across multiple fronts, be it web browsing, email filtering, or downloads.
+When it comes to real-time protection, ZoneAlarm has you covered across multiple fronts.
+This includes web browsing, email filtering, and file downloads.

 ZoneAlarm reviews file signatures against its cloud-based databases.
 That way, you can remain protected against the latest cyberthreats.